apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

         .build();
 ```

 ## Batching

 To optimize write throughput, the sink batches writes.
-Multiple `PrometheusTimeSeries` are bathed in a single write request
+Multiple `PrometheusTimeSeries` are batched in a single write request
-to the Remote-Write endpoint.
+to the Remote Write endpoint.

-Batching is based on the number of **samples** (not bytes) and on max buffering time.
+Batching is based on the number of samples per request, and a max buffering time.

-The connector starts with writing single `PrometheusTimeSeries` per write-request.
-If writes succeeds, the batch size is
+The connector starts with writing a single `PrometheusTimeSeries` per write request.
+If the write succeeds, the batch size is
-increased up to a configurable limit of samples per write-request.
-The actual number of `PrometheusTimeSeries` per write
+increased up to a configurable limit of samples per request.
+The actual number of `PrometheusTimeSeries` per
-request varies, because a `PrometheusTimeSeries` may contain a variable number of samples.
+request may vary, because `PrometheusTimeSeries` may contain a variable number of samples.

 Buffered `PrometheusTimeSeries` are stored in Flink state, and are not lost on application restart.

-`PrometheusTimeSeries` order of PrometheusTimeSeries` is retained, per sub-task.
-Each sub-task has at most one in-flight
-write request.
-A write request is retried until it completely succeeds or fails.

-You can control batching with the following parameters:
+Batching can be controlled using the following parameters:

 * `maxBatchSizeInSamples`: (default: `500`) max number of samples in a write request.
-* `maxTimeInBufferMS`: (default: `5000` millis) Max time `PrometheusTimeSeries` are buffered before sending the write-request.
+* `maxTimeInBufferMS`: (default: `5000` millis) Max time inpout `PrometheusTimeSeries` are buffered before emitting the write request.
 * `maxRecordSizeInSamples`: (default: `500`) max number of samples in a single `PrometheusTimeSeries`.
 It must be less or equal `MaxBatchSizeInSamples`.

+{{< hint warn >}}If a record containing more samples than `maxRecordSizeInSamples` is encountered, the sink throws and exception causing the job to fail
+and restart from checkpoint, putting the job in an endless loop.{{< /hint >}}

-You can configure batching when building the sink.
+You can configure batching when building the sink:

 ```java
 PrometheusSink sink = PrometheusSink.builder()